tidepool-org/dfaker/developer_documentation.md

 ##Data generation overview

 The calls for the data generation occur in the `dfaker()` function in `data_generator.py`.
-The output json file is formated as a list called `dfaker` that contains a dictionary entry for each event.
-A call to each datatype module generates dictionary entries of that type which are added in order to the `dfaker` list.
+The output json file is formated as a list called `dfaker` that contains an object for each event.
+A call to each datatype module generates objects of that type which are added in order to the `dfaker` list.

 ###Getting an equation for a set `num_days`

 - The first step in `dfaker()` is to obtain time-value pairs that represent cbg data.
-    + The `simulate()` function in `bg_simulator.py` takes `num_days`, and calls the `simulator()` function over and over again over the course of the specified days, essentially stitching the returned numpy lists to create the entire dataset.
+    + The `simulate()` function in `bg_simulator.py` takes `num_days`, and calls the `simulator()` function over and over again over the course of the specified days, essentially stitching the returned [NumPy](http://www.numpy.org/) lists to create the entire dataset.
     + The `simulator()` function is the most critical function of the dfaker project.
 It takes `initial_carbs`, `initial_sugar`, `digestion_rate`, `insulin_rate`, `total_minutes` and `start_time` as initial values, and, using a differential equation from a study on [blood glucose levels over time](http://scholarcommons.usf.edu/cgi/viewcontent.cgi?article=4830&context=ujmm), solves for the blood glucose value (in mg/dL) for each 5 minute time-period over the course of `total_minutes`.
-The returned value is a numpy list containing inner lists.
+The returned value is a NumPy list containing inner lists.
 Each inner list contains three elements represented in a tabular manner below:

         | carb Value     | Glucose Value  | Time Representation |
         |----------------|----------------|---------------------|